 The family purchased their first property in 1963 and soon after became the largest apple farmers in West Kelowna.
 In 1978, the dream of farming a new fruit, grapes, arrived alongside a few sprinkles of wineries in the valley.
 One of the sons, Sarwan, and wife Sudarshana, pursued a new venture of growing grapes, all self rooted, alongside Mehtab.
-Shortly after establishing the vines, the team began selling their fruit to the top producing wineries of the time such as Gray Monk and Summerhill.
+Shortly after establishing the vines, the team began selling their fruit to the top producing wineries of the time such as Gray Monk, Summerhill and Mission Hill.

 Slowly but surely the orchards have been converted to vines in the pursuit of making world class wines in house.
 While Mehtab has since passed, today, their 68 acres of vineyard, are still managed by Sarwan and his family.

-In May 2010, Sarwan’s children finally fulfilled their father’s curious dream of establishing a winery.
-Situated on the SE slope of Boucherie Mountain, a 60 million year old dormant volcano - Volcanic Hills Estate Winery was born.
+In May 2010, Sarwan’s children finally fulfilled their father’s curious dream of establishing a winery, Volcanic Hills Estate Winery.
 This is a small family run business.
-On your next visit, expect to find Sarwan's children Christina, Bobby, and Amit greeting you in the wine shop, pouring you a glass of family history, or taking you on tour.
+On your next visit, expect to find Christina, Bobby, and Amit greeting you in the wine shop or walking you around on tour.